Sousastep/SousaFX-docs/docs/content/startup.rst

    :align: center
    :alt: maxaudiostatus

-4. Uncheck the Startup Preferences' pause button. :ref:`SousaFX will appear in 2 - 5 minutes <Main Window>`.
+4. Uncheck the Startup Preferences' pause button. :ref:`SousaFX will appear<Main Window>` in 2 - 5 minutes.

-5. Open the :ref:`Audio IO <Audio IO Status>` and ensure that the Main and Monitor :ref:`return tracks <Return Track List>` are routed to their proper audio outputs.
+5. Open the :ref:`Audio IO Status window<Audio IO Status>` and ensure that the Main and Monitor :ref:`outputs <Output Mapping>` are routed to the audio interface's Main and Headphone/Aux outputs, respectively.

 From here, you can use SousaFX on its own, or you can run it alongside SousaPlayback.